catalinpit/hashnode/ckey1wmeh01ueqes1ev9wedb8.md

 * Make use of tools like Grammarly, and The Hemingway App to improve your writing.
 * Always specify an `og:image`.
 * Do not worry about the statistics in the beginning.

-> If you enjoyed the article, consider sharing it so more people can benefit from it!
-Also, feel free to @ me on Twitter with your opinion.